jb55/go-twitter/README.rst

 Installation
 ============

 #.
-Make sure you have Go installed and have your environment is set up
+Make sure you have Go installed and your environment is set up
    correctly: $GOROOT, $GOARCH, $GOBIN, etc.

 #.
 Checkout the code from the repository or extract the source code.